kagiko/vaultwarden-wiki/Translating-the-email-templates.md

 * Italian by @rizlas: https://github.com/rizlas/vaultwarden-lang-it
 * Spanish by @javier-varez: https://github.com/javier-varez/vaultwarden-lang-es

+> [!WARNING]
-:warning: Translations are provided as is by community members and we have not tested them.
+> Translations are provided as is by community members and we have not tested them.
 So use them at your own risk.
 If there has been a breaking change (e.g. caused by a new release of Vaultwarden) inform the maintainer and/or make a note here.